pushkar100/notes-clean-code-architecture/3-functions.md

 **Verb:** A word used to describe an action, state, or occurrence, and forming the main part of the predicate of a sentence, such as _hear_, _become_, _happen_.

 Verbs are "doing" words.
 Verbs can express physical actions (e.g., play, dive), mental actions (e.g., think, guess), or states of being (e.g., exist, am).

+**Longer names are OK**

+Longer names are needed to convey all the information that we need to know.
+Follow the javascript convention - camelCase for variables, functions, etc and PascalCase for constructor functions and classes

 ## 4. Avoid side effects - Global Variables